Reclaim Your Time: Top Working From Home Tips

-In a July 2020 working paper by the National Bureau of Economic Research, researchers analyzed data from over 3 million workers worldwide.
-What they found supports the general feeling that working at home makes it harder for employees to disconnect: not only do workers send and receive more internal emails than before the pandemic, their work day is now almost an hour longer.
+In a 2024 paper by a team of occupational psychologists, researchers analyzed data from almost 2000 articles on the effects of remote working.
+What they found supports the general feeling that working at home makes it harder for employees to disconnect: not only do workers send and receive more internal emails than before the pandemic, their workday was almost an hour longer.

 How Can Employers and Managers Help Remote Employees Disconnect?

-The pandemic threw many businesses off course at the beginning of the year, and many have had to ask their employees to do more with less—fewer workers due to furloughs or downsizing, fewer resources and materials due to supply chain disruptions, etc. But your employees are a finite resource.
-Overwork them, and they’ll get sick, burn out, or quit.
+The pandemic threw many businesses off course back in 2020, and many had to ask their employees to do more with less—for example, fewer workers due to furloughs or downsizing; fewer resources and materials due to supply chain disruptions, etc.

-Communicate openly and honestly.
+Communicate Openly and Honestly

 “This is all well and good,” you might be thinking, “but what if we can’t afford to throttle back at this point?”
 Then tell your employees.
 Whatever the situation might be, it’s better to be upfront about what’s happening.
 If you’re considering layoffs or furloughs, you might think you’re doing your employees a favor by shielding them from the truth.
 But what you’re really doing is making it harder for them to prepare for what’s coming.